loomio/loomio_help/content/guides/advice_process/index.md

 ![*Anybody* can make a decision if they have *all the advice they need* to make a good decision for the business; this includes *asking those impacted or with expertise.*¹](advice_process_one_liner.png)

-For example, Sam needs to decide if the new product website can be publicized.
+For example: Sam’s got a website for a newly developed product, and wants the marketing team to start promoting it.

 Here’s how the Advice Process went for Sam:

 ![Sam’s cartoon face with speech bubble, “The website I made is ready to be promoted (?)”](sam_uses_advice_process1.png)

-Sam asks for feedback from the marketing director and the product lead.
+Sam asks for feedback from the marketing director and the products director.

 ![Sam’s cartoon face with two ↔ between them and two of their colleagues](sam_uses_advice_process2.png)

-The marketing director reminds her it’s still the holidays across the pond.
+The marketing director advises that it’s still the holidays across the pond.

 ![One of the colleagues and Sam, where the colleague’s speech bubble reads, “It’s still some folks’ holidays”](sam_uses_advice_process3.png)

-Sam is quick on her feet.
+Sam is a quick problem solver.

 ![One of the colleagues and Sam, where Sam’s speech bubble reads, “Could Marketing promote it next week?”](sam_uses_advice_process4.png)

-Confident that she got sufficient feedback and resolved the marketing director’s feedback by amending her intention (push it _next week,_ not _immediately_), Sam publishes the website and schedules it for promotion, alerting the marketing team of their responsibility.
+Confident that there was sufficient feedback and that the marketing director’s tension was resolved – amending the intention (push it _next week,_ not _immediately_), Sam publishes the website and schedules it for promotion, alerting the marketing team of their responsibility.

 ![Sam next to a computer depicting a webpage with a green check emoji overlapping it.](sam_uses_advice_process5.png)